Miami Domestic Violence Lawyer

-At Hager & Schwartz, P.A., Miami domestic violence attorneys have gotten over95% of all their domestic violence cases dismissed without the client ever appearing in court.
+At Hager & Schwartz, P.A., our Miami domestic violence attorneys have gotten over 95% of their domestic violence cases dismissed without the client ever appearing in court.
 We understand, and our extensive experience has confirmed, that the domestic violence statutes in Florida are rather one-sided against the accused.
 Florida law allows police officers to make a domestic violence arrest if any evidence exists, regardless of the credibility of such evidence.

 The reality is that police officers often make arrests solely on the alleged victim’s or witness’s statements without there being any actual physical evidence of domestic abuse.
 The police do not care about your side of the story.
 Public policy demands that law enforcement take any and all action to prevent even the possibility of future violence, regardless of whether the accused is completely innocent.
 However, our domestic violence lawyers in Miami do care about your side of the story and will take whatever legal steps necessary to protect your rights and defend your freedom.

-Facing a domestic violence charge?
+Facing a domestic violence charge in Miami, FL?
 Contact Hager & Schwartz, P.A. at (305) 330-1360 today.
-Our Miami domestic violence attorneys offer a FREE case evaluation.
+Our Miami domestic violence attorneys offer an immediate case evaluation.

 The state’s domestic violence definitions can be found in Florida Statutes § 741.28.
 It provides that a person commits the offense when they engage in criminal conduct against a family or household member that can or does result in physical injury or death.
 Crimes named explicitly in the statute include assault, battery, stalking, and kidnapping, among others.